aurelia/aurelia.github.io-old/docs/api/validation/index.md

 * `fluentRules: any` - No description available.
 * `parsers: any` - No description available.
 * `rule: any` - No description available.
-* `rules: ` - Rules that have been defined using the fluent API.

 #### Methods